coens97/nodeWorld/README.md

 * Then in install nodeJS
 * Run this in commandline `npm install socket.io mime requirejs`
 * Run serer `node app.js`

+## Optimize js files
+Use requirejs-optimizer to merge the javascript files from client.